YogindraChaudhari/YogindraChaudhari/README.md

 ## 🚀 About Me

 I'm a passionate **Full Stack Developer** and **DevOps Engineer** with expertise in building scalable web applications and cloud infrastructure.
-I love solving complex problems and creating innovative solutions that make a difference.
+I like to solve complex problems and creating innovative solutions that make a difference.

 - 🔭 **Currently working on:** Building microservices with Node.js and React
 - 🌱 **Currently learning:** Advanced Kubernetes orchestration and machine learning